How to Get More Website Conversions

 Lastly, when it comes to acquiring or designing badges to lower anxiety and skepticism, you’ll want to work with your web designers on a placement strategy.
 For example, if you buy or design a CASL Verified badge because you do business with Canada, ask yourself, ‘Do Canadian prospects and clients browse my entire website, or do they focus on certain content silos or pages?’
 Or an industry-specific example could be, ‘What badges besides HIPAA do I need to establish trust with my Healthcare prospects, and where are they apt to spend their time on my website?’

-Like content silos, prioritize the frequency of the most critical security and privacy badges and work your way down from there.
+Like content silos, prioritize the frequency of the most critical security and privacy badges and work your way down from there for progressively more website conversions.

 8. Light as a Feather, Faster than a Speeding Bullet